Spurred by concerns about climate change, governments and companies worldwide are making plans for a post-oil era.

 Major industry players, research organizations and entrepreneurs are working on several possible paths to make commercial electric flying a reality within a few years.
 Here are some of the most promising initiatives in the field:

 In Europe, Toulouse-headquartered aircraft manufacturer Airbus has teamed up with German conglomerate Siemens to pursue its electrical aircraft research program.

 Its E-Fan light aircraft managed to complete a crossing of the English Channel in 2015 by using only electric propulsion.

 Since then, Airbus has ramped up its efforts and come up with some potentially disruptive concepts.

-"We realized our earliest electrical aircraft projects were not ambitious enough," says Glenn Llewellyn, head of electrification programs at Airbus.
+“We realized our earliest electrical aircraft projects were not ambitious enough,” says Glenn Llewellyn, General Manager, Electrification at Airbus.

 “We have since reoriented our development efforts and come up with some revolutionary concepts such as the Vahana and CityAirbus, that are close to becoming a tangible reality.